Child Sex Abuse – Helping a Child Who Has Been Sexually Abused

 Also, seek a therapist’s help.
 Therapists who specialize in sexual abuse can help guide you and your child through this traumatic experience.
 Therapy for families impacted by child sexual abuse can assist with the healing process.
 Therapy sessions might include individualized sessions for the child and yourself or family treatment sessions.
 Different forms of therapy during this time can be beneficial to you and your family.

 Finally, report the abuse to the reporting number for your state.
 You can find state child abuse and neglect reporting numbers here.

-Children who are victims of child sexual abuse are at a higher risk for psychological issues, manifesting in physical ways.
+Children who are victims of child molestation are at a higher risk for psychological issues, manifesting in physical ways.
 Common lasting effects include anxiety and depression.
 These mental health conditions can cause the victim to feel down constantly, affect their eating and sleeping habits, and even lead to suicidal thoughts and suicide.
 Child sexual abuse victims have an increased risk of chronic anxiety, panic attacks, or the onset of various phobias.

 Another long-term effect directly related to the abuse is poor self-esteem and low self-worth.
 Children often feel guilty or ashamed, leading them to believe they were at fault for the abuse.
 Other long-term effects include denial, substance abuse issues, and lack of emotional commitment to sexual or romantic relationships.

 Studies show that child sexual abuse victims advancing into adulthood are:

 - More likely than non-victims to experience severe mental health problems